niamtokik/stream/README.md

 # stream

-`stream` is an Erlang/OTP library.
+`stream`  is   an  Erlang/OTP  library   implementing  infinite-stream data-structure  based   on  bitstring.
+This  library   give  you  the possibility  to  cut,  copy,  act  and   react  on  any  kind  of  raw bitstrings.
+This implementation is currently in active development and should not be used in production.

 ## Build